laminas/laminas-crypt/doc/book/intro.md

 # Introduction

-zend-crypt provides support for several cryptographic tools, with the following
+laminas-crypt provides support for several cryptographic tools, with the following
 features:

 - encrypt-then-authenticate using symmetric ciphers (the authentication step is